Dr Campbell Edinborough

 Student education

 I teach on modules and supervise research across the School’s portfolio of programmes at both undergraduate and postgraduate levels.
-I am the Programme Director for the School of Performance and Cultural Industries’ MA in Writing for Performance.
+Between 2020 and 2025 I was Programme Director for the School of Performance and Cultural Industries’ MA in Writing for Performance and Digital Media.

 Research groups and institutes